 - Psychiatric Consultation

 - Crisis Intervention for adults and children (under the age of 18)

 - E-CAPS Emergency Children and Adolescents Psychiatric Services

 - Services for Victims of Crime or Psychological Trauma

 - Referral to Mental Health Care Inpatient Unit

 - Initial crisis counseling for problems such as personal, family, interpersonal relationships, sexual dysfunction, child/elder abuse, eating disorders, domestic conflict parent/child problems, etc.

-Our hotline is staffed 24/7/365 by mental health screeners.
-They provide verbal de-escalation, assess for dangerousness, conduct onsite evaluations and are deployed as the need arises.
+Our hotline is staffed 24/7/365 by mental health professionals.
+They provide verbal de-escalation, assess for dangerousness, and conduct onsite evaluations.